That's What I Like About the South

 "That's What I Like About the South" (actual title "That's What I Like 'Bout the South") is the signature song of Phil Harris written by Andy Razaf and covered by Bob Wills and Cliff Bruner.
 Harris sang it in the 1945 film I Love a Bandleader, and performed it several times as part of The Jack Benny Program.
+Harris himself was born in Linton, Indiana, but spent much of his early life in Nashville, Tennessee.

 The lyrics reference many different foods that are typically identified as Cuisine of the Southern United States, such as Virginia hams, candied yams, and black-eyed peas.

 There seem to be two versions of this song, with different music.
 One by Andy Razaf and the other by Phil Harris.

 Here are the lyrics of the first verse as written by Andy Razaf (copyright 1944):